geomoose/geomoose-website/source/rfc/rfc-8.rst

 For some web mapping sites, it is necessary to allow browser-based editing of vector map features.
-These GeoMoose v3 enhancements will add the ability to connect to a WFS-T server to save the edits to the geometry and attributes of point line and polygon vector features.
+These GeoMoose v3 enhancements will add the ability to connect to a WFS-T server to save the edits to the geometry and attributes of point, line, and polygon vector features.

 Requirements
 ------------